ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

 ...
 ```

-When you run the CLI without the `-tp` argument, then you'll see all of the individual Tasks in the Step being run independently:
+If you were to run the CLI without the `-tp` argument, then it would have rendered all 380 frames of the animation.
+To demonstrate, run the CLI without `-tp` but set the value of `FrameEnd` to 3 instead of 380:

 ```bash
 % openjd run --step BlenderRender job.template.yaml \